MabrianOfficial/ISO_3166-2/README.md

 #ISO_3166-2 World Regions
-This file pretends to merge data from several data source (pycountry, wikipedia, etc) to centralize all country-wide location and miscellaneous data in one file.
+This file pretends to merge data from several data source (openweathermap, wikipedia, etc) to centralize all country-wide location and miscellaneous data in one file.

 Data structure is like this:
 ```